tarwn/lessthandot-hugo/blogs/content/posts/2011-06-06-a-week-in-sybase-training.md

 SQL Server only has 8K files, Sybase has 2K, 4K, 8K, 16k files.

-This sounds great, however the page size is per server and if on one server the page size is 2K and the other server has 4K then you can&#8217;t backup and restore the database on the other server, you need to script out the DB and then bcp all the data over, there was also another way mentioned by manipulating files.
+This sounds great, however the page size is per server and if on one server the page size is 2K and the other server has 4K then you can't backup and restore the database on the other server, you need to script out the DB and then bcp all the data over, there was also another way mentioned by manipulating files.

 Sybase also has no mixed extents, an 8K master database will be 4 times bigger than a 2K master database.